les-pab/les-pab/README.md

 # Hi there 👋

-### I'm Lester born and raised in the City of Baguio, currently in the process becoming a Full Stack Developer.
+### I'm Lester born and raised in the City of Baguio, currently in the process of becoming a Full Stack Developer.

 ## Current skills:
 ### Web: